spodgorny9/spodgorny9/README.md

 I am currently pursing minors in Leadership Studies and Environmental Science.
 The leadership minor comes as a result of my participation in the Pioneer Leadership Program which is a living and learning community here at DU.
 I won't dive into this minor too much here because I expand on some of the details in the Community Engagement and Leadership section that is linked below.

-My Environmental Science minor came as a result of a DU's common core requirement of taking a science sequence and the only on that happened to seats available was Environmental Systems.
+My Environmental Science minor came as a result of a DU's common core requirement of taking a science sequence and the only one that happened to have seats available was Environmental Systems.
+Thinking about it now, I am so glad all other courses was full because the E-Systems course gave me the opportunity to explore a field that I always loved but maybe did not know that I was passionate about.
+While most of my peers loathed nine AM lectures, I jumped at the opportunity to learn about Geology, Hydrology, and Weather.
+I had this massive appreciation for the fact that we could talk about something in a lecture then drive an hour west on the weekends and witness the very same things we had talked about.
+I have realized that the topics of Environmental Systems absolutely fascinating to me and I hope that I can find a career that will allow me to connect my analytics skills with my environmental science passions.

 The highlights of my time at DU are expanded in each of the links below.